Risk-aware stochastic scheduling of multi-market energy storage systems: Results

 \subsection{Yearly optimization of BESS}

-The process model $\mathbf{f}$, which imposes physical constraints for optimization of the BESS, is outlined in \autoref{subsec10}-\autoref{subsec12}.
+The process model $\mathbf{f}$, which imposes physical constraints for optimization of the BESS, is outlined in \autoref{sec4}.
+The deterministic BESS dispatch problem has 245,280 variables and 3592,58 constraints, scaling with the number of scenarios in the SAA.
 For this process, we aim to maximize the operating profit of the energy arbitrage enabled by battery storage.
-Price data were generated based on in-house BP predictions to be used for optimization; these represent the nominal electricity price trajectories $\mathbf{P_{t_{0}, nom}}$ and $\mathbf{P_{obs,nom}}$ denominated in \euro$/MWh$.
+Price data were generated based on industry-acquired predictions to be used for optimization; these represent the nominal electricity price trajectories $\mathbf{P_{t_{0}, nom}}$ and $\mathbf{P_{t_{obs},nom}}$ denominated in \euro$/kWh$.
 This yearly optimization setting corresponds to various potential power purchase agreements (PPAs) according to the observation time $t_\mathrm{obs}$.
-Specifically, $t_\mathrm{obs}=0$ corresponds to a fixed PPA where the electricity prices are fixed at agreement time; conversely, $t_\mathrm{obs}>0$ corresponds to flexible PPAs where the prices are initially variable and then fixed (i.e., revealed) after a given amount of time.
+Specifically, $t_\mathrm{obs}=0$ corresponds to a fixed PPA where the electricity prices are fixed at agreement time; conversely, the flexible PPA is modelled as a contract in which electricity prices are not fully fixed at agreement time but are revealed after a delay $t_\mathrm{obs}>0$.
+This captures practical PPA structures in which a buyer commits to volume and availability, while the effective price is indexed to market outcomes or a moving reference.
+Within the two-stage stochastic framework, recourse decisions allow the BESS operator to adapt dispatch once prices are revealed.
+The proposed risk-constrained formulation directly supports the design and operation of flexible PPAs by enabling operators to quantify downside risk exposure associated with uncertain contract pricing, select PPA structures (e.g., shorter vs longer observation times) that satisfy explicit tail-risk limits via CVaR constraints, and determine operational strategies (DA vs ID participation) that hedge against unfavorable realizations of flexible pricing terms.
+In this sense, the model provides a decision-support tool for negotiating PPA flexibility clauses and for selecting dispatch strategies that remain profitable under worst-case pricing outcomes.

-Similarly to the IHS, we first conduct a sensitivity analysis to understand the scaling between the number of scenarios, CPU time, and stability of solution afforded by the SAA. $\sigma_\mathrm{obs}=\;$\euro$\;30$/MWh is assumed.
+Similarly to the IHS, we first conduct a sensitivity analysis to understand the scaling between the number of scenarios, CPU time, and stability of solution afforded by the SAA. $\sigma_\mathrm{obs}=\;$\euro$\;30$/kWh is assumed.
 The results from this sensitivity analysis are shown in \autoref{fig6}.
 Based on the scaling of computation requirements and solution quality, we again choose to formulate our SAA using $n_s = 35$ samples to balance computational load and approximation accuracy.
 Since this system is subject to the same uncertainties (i.e., energy prices) and solves the same energy allocation problem (albeit in a different system), the scaling of computational effort follows a similar trend as in the IHS (\autoref{fig4}).